Skip to main content

 Faculty

-Jeffrey Guenzel, MA, LPC's Profile
+Jeffrey Guenzel, EdD, LPC's Profile

-Jeffrey Guenzel, MA, LPC, has been the CEO of ICDL since 2013.
+Jeffrey Guenzel, EdD, LPC, has been the CEO of ICDL since 2013.
 Before joining ICDL, Jeff held key leadership positions in state government and served as an executive director of a very successful not-for-profit.
 Jeff is a professional counselor that has been providing mental health and human development services for over 30 years.
 In his most recent appointments prior to joining ICDL, Jeff was the deputy commissioner of the New Jersey Department of Children and Families and previously served as the director of the New Jersey Division of Child Behavioral Health.
 In these positions, he led many innovative initiatives including restructuring the service delivery system for children with developmental and intellectual disabilities.

 Prior to his appointments with the State of New Jersey, Jeff was the inaugural executive director of a not-for-profit agency providing wraparound care management services for children and young adults with complex behavioral health challenges.
 Under his leadership, the agency became one of the largest wraparound agencies in the United States, gaining him national recognition.